scenariomartin/EnglishWords/words.md

                   envelope 1

-appeal ::1呼吁 ,make an appeal :1 attraction appear | disappear
+appeal un;1 呼吁 ,make an appeal :1 attraction appear | disappear
  ,such triple system appear to be extremely rare, only four are known.